 To encourage kids to eat more fruits and vegetables:

 All whole fruits and vegetables are now free to all students.
 To offset the cost of the whole fruits and vegetables we will increase the price of chips $0.25.

 All children who purchase a qualified meal may return to salad bar as many times as they would like at no cost.
 Any student who attempts to purchase a second entree without the proper funds will be guided to the salad bar at no cost.

-We will continue the FFVP program at all elementary schools for the 2017/18 school year.
+We will continue the Fresh Fruit and Vegetable Program at all elementary schools for the current school year.
 A transfer from the general fund will offset the cost to the Food Service Program.

-To encourage students at middle school to eat healthier options: (added Jan 13th, 2018 after meeting with middle school advisory board)
+To encourage students at middle school to eat healthier options

 Student’s are only able to select one “snack” item per meal.
 A snack is defined as Chips, Cheetos, fruit snacks, Rice Krispie bars, Chex mix, Cheez-its and any other non essential food.
 All snacks must still meet the smart snack requirements.